-SARRC's Research Department is committed to identifying best practices for autism spectrum disorder (ASD) screening, diagnosis and intervention, but we cannot do it alone.
+SARRC's Research Department is committed to identifying best practices for autism spectrum disorder (ASD) screening, diagnosis, and intervention, but we cannot do it alone.
 We look to individuals impacted by autism and their families to participate in our current research projects.
 Our research program utilizes rigorous research methods and is informed by the needs, preferences, and values of the community that we serve.
-If you have questions regarding a listed study, please contact a member of our research team at 602.218.8183.
+Note: A stipend may be provided to cover the cost of time and travel.

 A snapshot of your participation includes: